NeleWandel/TDS/docs/source/General Information.rst

 Example
 -------
-| Now that the device is properly set up, it is time to write a code to operate the oscilloscope.
+| Now that the device is properly set up, it is time to write a script to operate the oscilloscope.

       >>> import pyvisa
       >>> rm = pyvisa.ResourceManager()